 I never knew it but after a blood test that my professional coach, Lisa Larsen Rainsberger, suggested I get, I was found to be severely anemic.

-Find a balance between ingesting a large amount of carbs and don’t neglect foods that are such in iron. i.e. nuts, spinach, red meat.
+Find a balance between ingesting a large amount of carbs.
+Lastly, do not neglect foods that are high in iron. i.e. nuts, spinach, red meat.

-You could be the most disciplined and excited to-be-marathoner, but if your body runs low on iron you will not get much from the training your doing and this will cause a decrease in motivation.
+Be mindful of your iron/ferrtin levels.
+Remember, if your body runs low on iron you will not get much from the training you are doing.